The affine Springer fiber-sheaf correspondence: Affine Springer fibers

+then imply that the spherical part of the Springer action in the equivariant homology $H_*^{T_\gamma}(\Sp_\gamma)$ factors through $\C[\pi_0(P_\gamma)]$ just as in Theorem \ref{thm: lattice action factors}.
+By \cite[3.9.]{Ngo}, the group $\pi_0(P_\gamma)$ is free abelian of rank $\text{rk}(G_\gamma)$, giving the desired dimension bound.
+When $\gamma$ is elliptic, $G_\gamma$ has the same rank as the center and the lattice action is given by moving between different connected components, in particular it is free.
+This gives equality in the elliptic case. \end{proof} \begin{remark} For elements in a split torus $T=T_\gamma$ for which we have equivariant formality of the $H^*_{T}(\pt)$-action (studied e.g. in Section \ref{sec:finitegeneration}), the proof shows that the support is all of $T^*T^\vee/W$. \end{remark}

-If $G\neq GL_n$, we note that in the determination of the above support we run into issues of endoscopy.
-Already for $G=SL_n$, the center $\mu_n$ will be contained in $T_\gamma$ for any $\gamma$.
-For example for elliptic $\gamma$, we get support at $n$ points in $T^*T^\vee/W$.
-Let us now illustrate how this plays out in the case of general $G$ and $\gamma$ elliptic.
-Recall that we may decompose where either $K_\gamma=\{1\}$ or $K_\gamma=T_\gamma$ (or any subgroup of $G_\gamma$ for which the definitions make sense) as above.
-The homological statement of the Fundamental Lemma, proved by Ng\^o, is essentially that for some affine Springer fiber $\Sp^H_{\gamma_H}$ of an endoscopic group of $G$.
-Here "$st$" denotes the stable part, or in other words the part of the BM homology where the lattice acts unipotently (see e.g. \cite{YunSph}).
-Since $H_*(\Sp_\gamma)$ is finite-dimensional, by using Lemma \ref{lem:support}, the above $\kappa$-decomposition and Eq. \eqref{eq:fundlemma}, we deduce the following version of the fundamental lemma. \begin{theorem} The sheaf $\cF_\gamma'$ is supported at finitely many points.
-Each stalk $(\cF_\gamma')_{(0,\kappa)}$ is isomorphic to the stalk at $(0,1)$ of an ''endoscopic sheaf" on $T^*T^\vee_H/W_H$ for some endoscopic group $H$ of $G$. \end{theorem}
+If $G\neq \GL_n$, we note that in the determination of the above support we run into issues of endoscopy.
+For example for $G=SL_n$, the center $\mu_n$ will be contained in $T_\gamma$ for any $\gamma$.
+For example for elliptic $\gamma$, we might get support at $n$ points in $T^*T^\vee/W$.
+Let us now illustrate how this plays out in the case of general $G$ and $\gamma$ elliptic, following \cite{Ngo}.

+Recall from \cite[Sections 4 and 6]{Ngo} that we may decompose for the local Picard group.
+As shown in \cite[Section 2.7.]{YunSph}, the $\pi_0(G_\gamma)$-action further factors through the $\pi_0(P_\gamma)$-action, so through the composition the above decomposition may be viewed as a decomposition over homomorphisms $\kappa: \C[X_*(T)]^W\to \C$.
+One of the corollaries of the homological version of the Fundamental Lemma (see \cite[6.4.1.]{Ngo}) is that: for some affine Springer fiber $\Sp^H_{\gamma_H}$ of an endoscopic group $H$ of $G$ and a homological shift corresponding to the transfer factor.
+Here $\Delta_G, \Delta_H$ denote discriminant functions on the Lie algebras $\fg, \fh$ and "$st$" denotes the stable part, or in other words the part of the BM homology where the lattice acts unipotently (see e.g. \cite{YunSph}).